 Associate Director of Internships

 Art, Art History, Communication, English, Music, Music Education, Theater

 American Studies, Area Studies, Asian Studies, Foreign Languages, History, International Relations, Latin American Studies, Legal Studies, Philosophy, Politics, Religion, Sociology and Anthropology

 IMPORTANT FIRST STEPS FOR STUDENTS

 Students must first complete the Academic

 Internship Interest Form.
-Upon completion of this form, the Career Advancement Center will assign them to an Internship Specialist or Faculty Internship Supervisor who will help then with their next steps.
+Upon completion of this form, the Career Advancement Center will assign them to an Internship Specialist who will help then with their next steps.

 Please refer to our Academic Internship Program Fact Sheet for additional information regarding the internship search process and timeline.